Waziup/learning-center-content/content/en/solutions/fire_smoke_detection/guide.md

 Here's what we will be learning:
 - What parts are needed
 - How to wire up and read sensor values
-- How to trigger an actuator
+- How to trigger an effector(buzzer)
-- How to use the actuator to control a water pump
 - How to communicate to the cloud over LoRa

 What parts do we need?